SurrealDB University is LIVE! Master the future of data

 You can either create them individually, or you can create them in parallel.
 The choice is yours depending on what you need.

-The important thing to know, to help you decide between these, is that each statement is executed in it’s own transaction.
+The important thing to know, to help you decide between these, is that each statement is executed in its own transaction.

 Therefore CREATE person; then CREATE product;, would be 2 transactions, whereas CREATE person, product PARALLEL; would be one transaction.